Eight long years necessary for its development, but now it seems to be in the pipeline. It is Romotow, an incredible "foldable" camper.

 Designed by W2, the New Zealand architecture and interior design firm, the Romotow concept (reformulated: the former concept) will not be the lightest, most practical and economical way to visit large and small open spaces.
-Heck, though, from my point of view it's definitely the most stylish way to do it.
+Cabbage, however, from my point of view it is definitely the most stylish way to do it.

 When its configuration is folded, Romotow is a caravan that quietly makes its sleazy figure of low environmental impact motorhomes.
 But the cabin has a secret.

 The cabin is designed to rotate outwards out of the "frame" that contains it.
 And once the magic is activated, Romotow shows what he is capable of.
 It becomes a camper with an original L shape, or with an elongated shape, with a cabin raised above the ground, out of the reach of insects and so dangerous.